Finding Your Way in the Post-IDFA Storm

 - Retargeting, and more

-While IDFA was so far “opt-in” by default, with iOS14, IDFA has become “opt-out” by default.
+While Apple IDFA was so far “opt-in” by default, with iOS14, IDFA has become “opt-out” by default.
 Apps will now need to gain explicit consent from users to allow them to be tracked and attributed.
-Apple describes its IDFA changes as App Tracking Transparency (ATT), giving users the option of not sharing their personal data.
+Apple IDFA changes are described as App Tracking Transparency (ATT), giving users the option of not sharing their personal data.

 While Apple’s overt plan was to enhance user privacy, it isn’t difficult to see how the update makes it harder for advertisers to track users across apps and services and tie ad impressions to installs and revenue.
 Moreover, the problem is a compounder since iOS accounts for a disproportionate share in ad revenues, and the latest update negatively impacts this large chunk of advertising revenues.